FPSG-UIUC/SPT/README.md

 Statistic | Description
 --- | ---
-TotalUntaints          | Every time a reg goes from tainted to untainted VPUntaints             | Secret-dependent operand reg untainted b/c a transmit reached the VP FwdUntaints            | Reg untainted b/c of fwd untaint propagation BwdUntaints            | Reg untainted b/c of bwd untaint propagation SL1Untaints            | Load dest reg untainted b/c of the shadow L1 DelayedSL1Untaints     | Load dest reg untainted b/c of the shadow L1 (but had to wait until STLPublic) STLFwdUntaints         | Load dest reg untainted b/c of STL fwding STLBwdUntaints         | Store src reg untainted b/c of STL fwding DelayedSTLFwdUntaints  | Load dest reg untainted b/c of STL fwding (but had to wait until STLPublic) DelayedSTLBwdUntaints  | Store src reg untainted b/c of STL fwding (but had to wait until STLPublic) SL1UntaintedHit        | A hit in the shadow L1 that returns untainted data SL1TaintedHit          | A hit in the shadow L1 that returns tainted data DelayedSL1UntaintedHit | A hit in the shadow L1 that returns untainted data (but had to wait until STLPublic) DelayedSL1TaintedHit   | A hit in the shadow L1 that returns tainted data (but had to wait until STLPublic) SL1Miss                | A miss in the shadow L1 (which always returns tainted data) DelayedSL1Miss         | A miss in the shadow L1 (which always returns tainted data, had to wait until STLPublic)
+TotalUntaints          | Every time a register goes from tainted to untainted VPUntaints             | Secret-dependent operand register untainted because a transmit reached the visibility point FwdUntaints            | register untainted because of forward untaint propagation BwdUntaints            | register untainted because of backward untaint propagation SL1Untaints            | Load destination register untainted because of the shadow L1 DelayedSL1Untaints     | Load destination register untainted because of the shadow L1 (but had to wait until `STLPublic` was true)
+STLFwdUntaints         | Load destination register untainted because of store-to-load forwarding STLBwdUntaints         | Store source register untainted because of store-to-load forwarding DelayedSTLFwdUntaints  | Load destination register untainted because of store-to-load forwarding (but had to wait until `STLPublic` was true)
+DelayedSTLBwdUntaints  | Store source register untainted because of store-to-load forwarding (but had to wait until `STLPublic` was true)
+SL1UntaintedHit        | A hit in the shadow L1 that returns untainted data SL1TaintedHit          | A hit in the shadow L1 that returns tainted data DelayedSL1UntaintedHit | A hit in the shadow L1 that returns untainted data (but had to wait until `STLPublic` was true) DelayedSL1TaintedHit   | A hit in the shadow L1 that returns tainted data (but had to wait until `STLPublic` was true) SL1Miss                | A miss in the shadow L1 (which always returns tainted data) DelayedSL1Miss         | A miss in the shadow L1 (which always returns tainted data, had to wait until `STLPublic` was true)

 For more details/explanation on these events, see our paper.